jkrLab/HiHiC/README.md

 ```
 docker run --rm -it --name hihic_preprocess -v ${PWD}:${PWD} --user $(id -u):$(id -g) jkrlab/hihic_preprocess
 ```
->Every docker image should be run in the parent directory of HiHiC.
+>Every Docker image should be run in the parent directory of HiHiC.

-3. Make a symbolic link to Juicer tools in the docker workspace to the HiHiC directory
+3. Create a symbolic link from the Juicer Tools JAR in the Docker workspace to the HiHiC directory.

 ```